matter-labs/zksync-lite-docs/docs/dev/swaps.md

 It's function is to limit the amount of a certain token that a user wants to exchange.

 To do this, user has to:
-1. Transfer the desired amount of a desired token to a new account
+1. Transfer the desired amount of a desired token to a new account.
-2. Set a signing key for the account
+2. Set a signing key for the account.
-3. Sign a limit order
+3. Sign a limit order.

 This way the limit order will exchange at most the amount you transferred to the trading account.
 Remaining balance on the main account will be left untouched.